 Customs transit procedures apply to transported goods that come under the purview of customs.

 Imports: These procedures apply only to goods from non-EU member countries.

 Exports: Customs transit procedures apply in two cases:

-- when you ship goods directly to a country that is a party to the Convention on a Common Transit Procedure (Norway, Switzerland or Turkey)
+- when you ship goods directly to a country that is a party to the Convention on a Common Transit Procedure (Norway, Switzerland or Turkey for example)